 More than a simple philosophy, his gratitude was a lived reality, even when he experienced struggles.
 He counseled, “Let us thank Him at all times and under whatever circumstances.
 Thank Him for our creation, thank Him for everything; let us thank Him for all for all His plans for the future- for trials and humiliations as well as for great joy and consolations.”

-The Trappist monk Thomas Merton once wrote, “In humility is perfect freedom.”
-In other words, liberation may be achieved by perfectly accepting one’s limitations, and attributing the authorship of any good to God.
-Consequently, concern over another’s opinions is shed like snow in a sauna.
+“In humility is perfect freedom.”
+So wrote the Trappist monk, Thomas Merton.
+In other words, by accepting personal limitations and attributing the authorship of any good to God, one gains freedom of soul.
+Consequently, concern about criticism melts like snow in a sauna.
 Moreover, since Fr.
-Solanus was so humble, he was skilled in putting people at ease and it seemed likewise to give him front door access to the heart of God.
+Solanus was so humble, he was skilled in putting people at ease.
+It likewise gave him front door access to the heart of God.

-However, the experience of personal limitations most established his soul in humility.
+However, the experience of his own defects humbled him most.
 A childhood bout of diphtheria made his voice wispy.
-His confreres would tease him, “nobody understands you, speak up!”
-He would reply with a smile, “God understands me.”
+His confreres teased him, “nobody understands you, speak up!”
+“God understands me,” came the good-natured reply.
 Because of poor grades as a seminarian, he was ordained as a “simplex” priest, which meant he could not give sermons or hear confessions.
-Surely he must have felt sensitive about it, but he never uttered a complaint, nor did it get him discouraged…"if you can honestly humble yourself, your victory is won.”
+Surely, he must have felt sensitive about it, but he never uttered a complaint, nor did it get him discouraged…"if you can honestly humble yourself, your victory is won.”
 By having experienced humiliations, his heart went out to those who suffered.

 “I have two loves,” said Fr.
 Solanus, “the sick and the poor.”
-These “loved ones” came to him as a herd of deer to an apple tree.
+These loved ones came to him like a herd of deer to an apple tree.
 His whole approach was to give, as he confided at the end of his life: “I looked on my whole life as giving and I wanted to give until there was nothing left of me to give.”

-When he was assigned as a doorkeeper, his superior requested that he record prayer requests into a ledger.
+When his superior assigned Fr.
+Solanus as the doorkeeper, he requested that he record prayer requests into a ledger.
 He ended up filling seven notebooks, with hundreds of miraculous healings from cancer, leukemia, tuberculosis, blindness, and scores of domestic or personal problems being resolved.
 Fr.
 Gerald Walker, who knew Fr.
 Solanus from childhood, said, “If one suffered a headache, or from sickness, or was worried, Father Solanus seemed to feel that ache or sickness or worry with them.”

 Shortly after the Great Depression came in 1929, the Capuchins established a soup kitchen in Detroit.
-For the multitudes without work, it was the only hot meal they would receive that day.
+For the multitudes without work, it was their only hot meal that day.
 Fr.
 Solanus would go for trips into the countryside, to ask farmers to help them supply the kitchen with whatever vegetables they could spare.
-It was perfect joy if the pickup truck brought back a full load, needed for the thousands fed each day.
+It was a perfect joy if the pickup truck brought back a full load, needed for the thousands fed each day.

 5. Joie de Vivre